wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/deploy.md

 displayed_sidebar: pluginsSidebar
 ---

-# Plugins Deployment
+# Deploying your Plugin

-Like said previously plugins must be hosted on your own infrastructure.
-This gives you the full control on the techonologies and when you want to update your plugin(s).
+As previously mentioned, plugins must be hosted on your own infrastructure.
+This gives you full control over the technologies you use and when to update your plugin(s).

-## Where to deploy
+## Where to Deploy

-You can deploy your plugin / app anywhere.
+You can deploy your plugin/app anywhere.
 But it's import to make the plugin accessible publicly from the web.
-Other feature won't be available for customers and users.
+Other features won't be available for customers and users.

 ## CORS Enabled

-The `manifest.json` of your application should be served using a CORS-enabled http server.
-Since everything this file is fetching from our application, this must be enabled on your infrastruction in order to allow us to fetch your `manifest.json` content and enable related features.
+The `manifest.json` of your application should be served using a CORS-enabled HTTP server.
+Since everything this file is fetching from our application, this must be enabled on your infrastructure in order to allow us to fetch your `manifest.json` content and enable related features.

 :::caution
 If not well configured, it will not be impossible the install the plugin.
 :::

-## Distribute a Plugin
+## Distributing your Plugin

 ### For E-UC App